View the current Internet Archaeology editorial policy.

 After submission, you may also be asked to supply additional files and information (metadata) beyond what will appear in the published article.
 This is to aid preservation of the content by the Archaeology Data Service.
 You may also be asked to provide a statement on how any underlying research materials can be accessed if this information is not already provided.

-Internet Archaeology is a 'Gold' open access journal and a one-time fee (+ VAT) is charged per published article.
+Internet Archaeology is a 'Gold' open access journal and a one-time fee (+ VAT where applicable) is charged per published article.
 The publication fee (also known as an APC, an article processing charge) helps the journal to recover the costs of publication (essential for the long term sustainability of the journal) while providing free and open access for readers to use and re-use content, and to manage that digital content into the future.

 Costs should, wherever possible, be recovered from the organisation or institutional body who has funded the archaeological investigation or research.
 Costs should be planned as much as possible at the outset of any given project or research.
 We appreciate your assistance both in making enquiries to potential funding bodies and in applying for funds.
 We are able to accommodate invoicing so that costs can be split between authors from different institutions.

 Fees are charged per article and billed upon acceptance (after a successful referee stage).
 All authors are required to consider how their publication costs can be covered, either by a research sponsor or other source (e.g. developer, sponsor, charitable trust).
 Your assistance is appreciated both in making enquiries and in applying for funds (also called APCs).
 Our APCs are not fixed since articles can vary widely in both length and technical requirements, and so the charge is commensurate with length, technical requirements and long-term management costs.
-An estimate can be calculated from your proposal but is open to a certain amount of refinement once content has been firmed up, but for illustration, a 6000 word article (and c.15 images) would cost somewhere around the level of c.£1400 (plus VAT).
+An estimate can be calculated from your proposal but is open to a certain amount of refinement once content has been firmed up, but for illustration, a 6000 word article (and c.15 images) would cost somewhere around the level of c.£1400 (plus VAT where applicable).